AbdulSayyed/ghafoors-blog/content/docs/ibm-fullstack-software-developer/14-Generative-AI/005-Tokens-in-GenAI/index.md

 - Token Limits: AI models have a predefined limit on the number of tokens they can process in a single operation.
 For example, GPT-4 has limits such as 8,000 or 32,000 tokens, depending on the version.
 This limit includes both input and output tokens.

+#### Exploring Tokens

-- Exploring Tokens: Tokens define the scope of interactions with generative AI models.
+Tokens define the scope of interactions with generative AI models.
 Understanding their structure helps optimize model usage and ensures adherence to size restrictions.

-### Tools for Token Exploration
+#### Tools for Token Exploration

-Several tools assist in analyzing and understanding token usage in text:
+Several tools assist in analysing and understanding token usage in text:

-- OpenAI Tokenizer: A web-based tool to visualize how text is split into tokens for OpenAI models.
+1. OpenAI Tokenizer: A web-based tool to visualize how text is split into tokens for OpenAI models.
-- Hugging Face Tokenizer: Allows users to experiment with various tokenization algorithms, including those for specific models like GPT and BERT.
+2. Hugging Face Tokenizer: Allows users to experiment with various tokenization algorithms, including those for specific models like GPT and BERT.
-- Python Libraries: Tools like `tiktoken` (for OpenAI) or `tokenizers` (from Hugging Face) enable programmatic token exploration.
+3. Python Libraries: Tools like `tiktoken` (for OpenAI) or `tokenizers` (from Hugging Face) enable programmatic token exploration.

-### Counting Tokens
+#### Counting Tokens

 Counting tokens involves determining how a given text is divided into units for processing: